davidmarkclements/decofun/Readme.md

 <a name="returned-functions"></a>
 # returned functions
-Are named "returned from <parent function> | line N".
+Are labelled "returned from <parent function> | line N".

 ```js
 function f() {return function () { }}